Dynamic Structural Operational Semantics: Abstract

 We exemplify Dynamic SOS on two languages supporting dynamic software upgrades, namely the \textsc{C}-like \proteusSrcLang, which supports updating of variables, functions, records, or types at specific program points, and \creol, which supports dynamic class upgrades in the setting of concurrent objects.
 Existing type analyses for software upgrades can be done on top of DSOS too, as we illustrate for \proteusSrcLang.

-A second contribution is the definition of a general encapsulating construction on Modular SOS useful in situations where a form of encapsulation of the execution is needed.
-We show how to apply this in the setting of concurrent object-oriented programming with active objects and asynchronous method calls.
+As a side result we define of a general encapsulating construction on Modular SOS useful in situations where a form of encapsulation of the execution is needed.
+We use encapsulation in the \creol\ setting of concurrent object-oriented programming with active objects and asynchronous method calls.